Tarinkot Airport

 Situated at an elevation of 4429 ft above sea level, Tarinkot Airport's main runway is designated 12/30 with a concrete surface measuring approximately 7300 × 138 ft.
-The airport has a single story passenger terminal and a separate 4-story tall control tower.
+The airport has a single-story passenger terminal and a separate 4-story control tower.
 The adjacent Ministry of Defence's air base has several heliports, aircraft parking areas, and various buildings used by the Afghan Armed Forces for regular military and periodic emergency relief purposes.

 Other nearby major airports are Nili Airport in neighboring Daykundi Province to the north, Qalat Airport in Zabul Province to the southeast, Ahmad Shah Baba International Airport in Kandahar to the south, Bost Airport in Lashkar Gah to the southwest, and Farah Airport in Farah to the west.

 History

-Tarinkot Airport was expanded in the last two decades, mainly by NATO's International Security Assistance Force (ISAF).
+Tarinkot Airport has been expanded in recent decades, mainly by NATO's International Security Assistance Force (ISAF).
 The current Afghan military base, which is next to the civilian section of the airport, was recognized by ISAF as Multi National Base Tarin Kot and after the Netherlands Armed Forces' departure was used by the ANSF.